Outdoor Electric Wall Heaters and Patio Heaters

-Outdoor Electric Heaters are fast becoming the standard products used both in the home and commercial environments such as pubs, clubs, bars, cafes and restaurants, wishing to benefit from instant heat outdoors as and when it is needed.
-The range of Outdoor Electric Heaters has increased significantly over the last few years and one can now find fully waterproof electric heaters that can be either wall mounted, parasol mounted or completely free standing.
+Outdoor Electric Heaters are fast becoming the standard products used both in the home, garden and commercial environments such as pubs, clubs, bars, cafes and restaurants.
+Benefit from instant heat outdoors as and when it is needed.
+The range of Outdoor Electric Heaters has increased significantly over the last few years.
+Fully waterproof electric heaters can be either wall mounted, parasol mounted or completely free standing.

 To go with this new range of products there is also a selection of quality controllers and switches to efficiently operate them.

-Outdoor Electric Heaters make sense, not just commercial sense but also environmental sense.
-Commercially, the cost of Outdoor Electric Heaters is about 9 pence per kilowatt per hour and with the average outdoor heater using about 2 kilowatts of power, a typical pub or club, with say two of these heaters, will only be consuming electricity at a rate of 36 pence an hour.
-To make a direct comparison, two equivalent gas outdoor heaters will be costing something in the order of £2.50 per hour in gas alone to run, so environmental Outdoor Electric Heaters are certainly the way to go.
+Outdoor Infrared Heaters make sense, not just commercial sense but also environmental sense.
+The cost of an Outdoor Electric Heater is about 16 pence per kilowatt per hour and with the average outdoor heater using about 2 kilowatts of power, a typical pub or club, with say two of these heaters, will only be consuming electricity at a rate of 64 pence an hour.
+To make a direct comparison, two equivalent gas outdoor heaters will be costing something in the order of £4.00 per hour in gas alone to run.
+So more environmental friendly Outdoor Electric Heaters are certainly the way to go.

 Why are they so much cheaper to run?

 The answer to that question is relatively simple.
-The infrared heat derived from the quartz heaters is beamed rather like that of a light in a torch or flood lamp and therefore can be directed onto the people that need the heat, as apposed to gas patio heaters which send out heat in 360°, much of which goes straight up into the air.
-The other significant difference is that 90% of the heat from an electric heater is infrared and therefore heats the person rather than the air in between the person and the heater, with their gas counterparts only 20% of the heat is truly infrared, in which case, 80% of it is simply heating the air in between the user and the heater.
+The infrared heat derived from the quartz heaters is beamed rather like that of a light in a torch or flood lamp and therefore can be directed onto the people that need the heat.
+Gas patio heaters send out heat in 360°, much of which goes straight up into the air.
+The other significant difference is that 90% of the heat from an electric heater is infrared.
+It therefore heats the person rather than the air in between the person and the heater.
+With their gas counterparts only 20% of the heat is truly infrared, in which case, 80% of it is simply heating the air in between the user and the heater.
 This is highly inefficient, extremely wasteful and not at all environmentally sound.

 Outdoor Electric Heaters also have a much better safety record than their gas counterparts.
 This is largely due to the fact that the majority are mounted high, well out of the reach of probing fingers where they can provide their heat silently and efficiently without interference.
 We have had reports of accidents with gas heaters, where they have simply been knocked over by accident and fallen onto unsuspecting victims who have suffered severe burns as a result.
 In this day and age when all businesses are having to take much more seriously the health and safety issues, Outdoor Electric Heating is a far safer option.